 Think about the shapes, colors, and textures you see every day.
 How do they affect you and why?
 These visual experiences may be found in nature, architecture, fashion or local culture.
 If something pleases your eye, try to discern why.
 Create a mental catalog of these creative samples that you can draw from when creating a website.
 The more you employ the process of observation, the better you become, and the more you enjoy it.

 Good observers have an undying curiosity.
 They look at things appreciatively.
 They are drawn to colors, shapes and textures in the way that a child is drawn to candy.
 They take delight in what is around them and fight the tendency to take their visual surroundings for granted.
-A bored or jaundiced eye will hinder your development as a web designer.
+A bored eye will hinder your development as a web designer.

 Practice!
 Practice!
 Practice!